-If you aspire to get an amazing SAT score and improve your chances of getting into the college of your dreams, you need to know the best way to study for the SAT.
-If you don't have a definitive study plan and you don't study efficiently, even if you put in tons of study time, you won't be able to maximize your score.
+If you hope to get an amazing SAT score and improve your chances of getting into the college of your dreams, you'll need to know the best way to study for the SAT.
+But without a definitive study plan and the tools needed to study effectively, you won't be able to maximize your score, even if you put in tons of prep time.

-In this article, I'll explain all of your study options and let you know how to figure out which ones to use.
-Furthermore, I'll give you essential study tips for your SAT prep.
+In this article, I'll explain all of your SAT study options to help you figure out which ones are right for you, and also give you essential study tips for your SAT prep.

-However, regardless of which option you choose, your SAT studying should involve several strategies that are essential for quality SAT preparation.
-I’ll explain the different strategies you need to use, and then I’ll discuss how to decide the right way to study for you.
+Regardless of what you decide to do, your SAT studying should always involve several strategies that are essential for quality test prep.
+I’ll explain the various strategies you can use, and then go over how to decide which one is the right one for you.

 4 Key SAT Study Strategies

-No matter what score you're shooting for or how you plan to get there, there are a few strategies you absolutely must employ to raise your score.
+No matter what SAT score you're shooting for or how you plan to get there, here are the strategies you absolutely must employ to raise your score.

-You can google “(name of school) prepscholar average SAT” to help find the 75th percentile scores.
-For scores that are from the old SAT with a maximum score of 2400, multiply the 75th percentile score by ⅔ to get the equivalent score for the current test.
-Your target score will be the average of the 75th percentile scores.
-If you achieve a score that is equal to or above the 75th percentile score for a given college, you'll give yourself a great chance of getting into that school.
+Your target score will be the highest 75th percentile score out of all the schools you're applying to (again, excluding safety schools).
+If you achieve a score equal to or above the 75th percentile score for a given college, you'll give yourself a great chance of getting into that school.

 Goals are good.